Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Pharmacy

-Summary: The AIR-TP project is designed to help students prepare for practical work (TP) in chemistry and biology at the pharmacy campus.
-We propose the creation of immersive, scripted digital teaching modules to support face-to-face practical work.
-Designed using dedicated software, the modules will be created using 360° images of the campus's practical work rooms, with a customizable scenario in which learners are confronted with real-life situations in a virtual environment.
-We plan to roll out this system at the start of the 2025 academic year for courses and disciplines that make extensive use of practical work.
+Summary: The AIR-TP project is designed to help students prepare for practical (lab) sessions in chemistry and biology on the pharmacy campus.
+We propose the creation of immersive, scripted digital learning modules to support in-person lab sessions.
+Developed using dedicated software, the modules will be created from 360° images of the campus lab rooms, with a customizable scenario where learners are presented with real-world situations in a virtual environment.
+We plan to deploy this system in the fall of 2025 for programs and disciplines that make extensive use of practical sessions.

-Batl-Equipements: Educational equipment for Building I of the Pharmacy Department
+Batl-Equipements: Educational equipment for Building I of the Faculty of Pharmacy

 Project leader: Joël INGUIMBERT